ProxyLabs/mina-secret-exchange/README.md

 # My Goal

 I wanted to combine the features of a user facing zk-powered smart contract.
-I achieved this by combining the following features

 - a simple user interface where users can actually interqact with the smart contract the way they are used to from other platforms like Ethereum
-- the power of zk proofs provided by Mina and SnarkyJS
+- the power of zk proofs provided by Mina and SnarkyJS in the form of solving an equation before users can access the rest of the smart contract without revealing their solution
 - something every smart contract users knows about: (d)Exchanges and some (even tho only theoretical and simulated) popular DEFI features like swapping token
+- still many features planned

 # Usage